UKPLab/ukp-project-template/ABOUT_THIS_TEMPLATE.md

 Add the `static` folder and `index.html` from this repository to your paper.
 Then, follow the FAQ above.

+### I already have an external project page.
+Can I link my repo to it ?

+Good news, you can display a repository website right next to your description.
+Simply click the ⚙ button next to the repo description and fill out the Website field.

 ### Where should I add new stuff ?

 You should create new files and subpackages inside ukp_project_template and implement your functionalities there.
 Remember to add what you write to `__init__.py` so that the imports work smoothly.
 Take a look at `base.py` and `__init__.py` to understand how it works.